Sidra-0136/Weather-App/README.md

 # 🌦️ Weather App

-A minimalist and responsive web application that delivers real-time weather insights for any location.
+A minimalist web application that delivers real-time weather insights for any location.

 ## ✨ Key Features
 * **Search Functionality:** Features an intuitive search input field allowing users to look up a location and instantly retrieve real-time data.